-4.3 Controls and recovery of surplus balances
+4.2 Controls and recovery of surplus balances

-In accordance with Section 4 of the School Funding (Wales) Regulations 2010, the Authority will monitor end of year balances.
+In accordance with Schedule 4 of the School Funding (Wales) Regulations 2010, the Authority will monitor schools' cumulative end of year balances.
 Following production of the outturn statement, cumulative surplus or deficit balances at year end will be calculated.